Hypfer/Valetudo/docs/_pages/installation/roborock.md

 ## Init override <a id="init"></a>

-This method applies to the following robots:
-* Roborock S6 post 2020-06 (?)

-Since there's no `vinda` file on these robots/firmwares, the approach here is to drop into the u-boot shell and edit the kernel commandline so that `init` becomes `/bin/sh` which also gives you a rootshell, but requires you to quickly do some initializing, because otherwise the hardware watchdog will reboot the robot.
+For robots/firmwares without a `vinda` file, the approach here is to drop into the u-boot shell and edit the kernel commandline so that `init` becomes `/bin/sh` which also gives you a rootshell, but requires you to quickly do some initializing, because otherwise the hardware watchdog will reboot the robot.